-SC issues notice to Karnataka assembly speaker, hearing to continue on Wednesday
+SC issues notice to K'taka assembly speaker on rebel MLAs, hearing to continue on Sep 25

 New Delhi, Sep 33: The Supreme Court on Monday issued notice to the Karnataka Assembly Speaker, on hearing plea of 17 disqualified Karnataka MLAs to allow them to contest by-polls scheduled on October 21.
 The apex will continue to hear the matter on 25th September.